The Lean Startup by E. Ries, summary & review

 Eric Ries recommends avoiding “vanity metrics” — numbers, which only fuel your ego, but have zero positive effect on business development and don’t reflect on its efficiency.

-Optimisation and marketing mean nothing, if nobody needs your product.
+Optimization and marketing mean nothing, if nobody needs your product.
 Startups need to use metrics that help evaluating actual success and effectiveness (or the opposite).
 Standard numbers won’t work.
-You need to work with valid metrics.
+You need to work with valid metrics — accessible, auditable, actionable metrics.

 The author outlines aspects of innovation accounting: